CarlCui/cmpt489/README.md

 ## Introduction

 Shufflevector instruction of LLVM IR provides powerful expressiveness.
 However, with such expressiveness, it is hard to write a generalized and efficient algorithm for the backend.
 Meanwhile, in many cases, a shufflevector instruction can be replaced with another instrution that is efficiently implemented by the backend.
-In this project, we are aiming to tackle this problem of recognizing these cases and translate shufflevector to a more efficient instruction.
+In this project, we are aiming to tackle this problem of recognizing these cases and translate shufflevector to more efficient instructions by creating an optimized engine with a systematic approach.
+We also want to adopt lane detection when doing pattern recognition.

 ## Patterns